 How to Apply for a Place

-1.Looked after children Priority will be given to looked after children and previously looked after children.
+Priority will be given to looked after children and previously looked after children.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) immediately following having been looked after.
-A child in public care (looked after child) means a person under the age of 18 years who is provided by social services with accommodation by agreement with their parents/carers (Section 20 of the Children Act 1989) or who is the subject of a care order under Part IV of the Act.
-Children who are looked after under an agreed series of short-term placement (such as respite) are excluded.
+The School Admissions Code 2014 states that: A ‘looked after child’ is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Childrens Act 2002 (see section 46 adoption orders).

-2. Siblings.
 Children with a brother or sister who already attends the school, and who will not have left the school at the time of admission.
 As a result siblings in the nursery or year 6 of a primary school, or year 11 at a secondary school will not be regarded as a sibling under this criterion.
-A sibling is defined as a full/half/step brother or sister (who are living at the same address in all instances) or a child who is living as part of the family by reason of a court order, or a child who has been placed with foster carers at that address as a result of being looked after by the council.
-However, children who are looked after under an agreed series of short-term placements (such as respite) will not be regarded as siblings under this criterion.
+A sibling is defined as a full/half/step brother or sister (who are living at the same address in all instances) or a child who is living as part of the family by reason of a court order, or a child who has been placed with foster carers at that address as a result of being looked after by the Local Authority.

-3. Children with exceptional medical or social needs.
 Children with a professionally supported medical or social need, whose application identifies a particular school that is especially able to meet that need.
 This criterion will also take into account where a parent/carer has a physical, mental or social need that is significant and demonstrable for their child to attend a specific school.
 This does not include childcare arrangements.
-The decision to prioritise on these grounds will be determined via MEDSOC panel, which is comprised of the council’s senior management as well as senior school staff.
+The decision to prioritise on these grounds will be determined via MEDSOC panel.

-4. Children of staff at the school.
 Applications for children of staff at the school.
-A member of staff for the purposes of this criterion must be employed by the said school as a teaching assistant or qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) and this employment must have been for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2014).
+A member of staff for the purposes of this criterion must be employed by the said school as a teaching assistant or qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) and this employment must have been for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2017).

-5. Distance.
 Priority will be given on the basis of distance between the child’s home and the school, measured by a straight-line.
 This measurement will be done using a computerized mapping system.
 This measurement will be from a point from the child’s home as identified by the software to a point at the school as profiled in the software.
 The child’s home address will be the child’s permanent place of residency and must not be a business address, or the address of a relative or carer, unless they have legal custody of the child.
 Applications must only be made from a single address.

-Unsuccessful applicants will have the right to appeal against the decision to an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.
+Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.
 Appeals for this school are arranged by Democratic Services, tel.
-020 7926 2170 or visit www.lambeth.gov. uk for an appeals form (see page 15 for more details).
+020 7926 2170 or visit lambeth.gov. uk for an appeals form.